Death-Raider13/MarketHub/text/ADVERTISER_ACCESS_SUMMARY.md

 ```
 ┌──────────────────────────────────────────────────────┐
 │                                                       │
-│   Reach Your Target Customers on MarketHub          │
+│   Reach Your Target Customers on FEROMARKETHUB          │
 │   Advertise to thousands of engaged shoppers         │
 │                                                       │
 │   [Get Started]  [View Pricing]                     │